Benjamin N. Duke House: 82nd Street

 The main portion of the 82nd Street elevation consists of the westernmost five bays of that elevation.
 The third bay from the west, a curved central bay, is flanked by two-bay-wide pavilions that project slightly from the facade.
 The house's main entrance is in the center bay, underneath a metal-and-glass marquee at the ground story.
 The doors are made of wrought iron and glass and are flanked by engaged columns and narrow windows on either side.
 Above the first floor, the center bay consists of a three-story-high window frame made of limestone.
 On the second story, there are four windows in the center bay; there is a lintel and cartouche above the two center windows and a cartouche above each of the outer windows.
-The center bay contains a rectangular window on the third floor and a segmentally-arched window with cartouche on the fourth floor.
+The center bay has a rectangular window on the third floor and a segmentally-arched window with cartouche on the fourth floor.
 Both the third- and fourth-floor windows of the third bay have iron window guards.
 A balustrade runs above the fourth floor of the third bay.

-On the ground story, the side pavilions (comprising the first, second, fourth, and fifth bays from west) contain rectangular windows flanked by brackets.
+On the ground story, the side pavilions (comprising the first, second, fourth, and fifth bays from west) have rectangular windows flanked by brackets.
 These brackets support balconies on the second floor, behind which are French windows; there are triangular pediments above each of the second-story French windows.
 Within the side pavilions, the windows on the third and fourth floor of each bay are connected by limestone frames, and there are iron window guards in front of the windows.
 Above the fourth story, brackets hold up a horizontal band course protruding from the facade.
 There are rectangular windows at the fifth story, as well as limestone belt courses that run across the facade.
 An ornate cornice, with modillions, runs across the facade just above the fifth floor, with a stone balustrade above the cornice.
 Dormers with segmentally-arched cartouches protrude from the mansard roof.

 The wing at the eastern end of the 82nd Street facade is one bay wide and is clad with rusticated limestone blocks at its base.
 An oriel window, which resembles a conservatory, projects from the facade at the second story.
 There is a fluted corbel below the oriel window, as well as floral ornament around the window.
-Similarly to the other bays, the third floor contains a rectangular window, and the fourth floor contains a segmental arch with a cartouche just above it.
+Similarly to the other bays, the third floor contains a rectangular window, and the fourth floor includes a segmental arch with a cartouche just above it.
 Above the fourth floor, the facade of the eastern wing is recessed behind a balustrade.